Healths Clinic

 Focusing on positives shifts perspective.
 Tip: Write three things you’re thankful for daily in a journal.

-Tackle big projects in small chunks.
+Breaking big projects into manageable steps and tackling them in small chunks helps to reduce stress.
 Tip: Outline a work project before diving into details.

 Boundaries prevent overcommitment.
 Tip: Politely decline extra tasks when your plate is full.